Monday, 31 October 2011

 Last year I was staying with some cousins in the region near Mafra, and they mentioned to me for the first time a woman known only as Ana das Meias, or "Ana of the Stockings", because she spent her days walking around the countryside selling those and other items.
 She lived in the family farmhouse with Cesário dos Reis, his wife and daughters, did no work there, and terrorised the household with a gun.
 She was uneducated, but knew many languages.
 It was, however, difficult apparently to understand what she said in Portuguese.

 Ana das Meias was also a smuggler and faith-healer (sometimes unkindly described as a witch).
 She had children by various men, to only one of whom she was married.
 She smoked.
 She had a daughter with the man to whom she was married, a guitar-playing bohemian who lived in a thieves' warren in Lisbon, and at sixteen the girl was still playing with dolls.
-But Ana das Meias wanted to marry her to a policeman, so she locked her daughter into the house with him, he raped Cecilia, and then they had to get married.
-Ana, if that was her real name, proved herself an evil woman and was totally outside the norms of Portuguese society.
+But Ana das Meias wanted to marry her to a policeman, so she locked her daughter into the house with him, he raped Cecilia, and then they had to wed.
+Ana, if that was her real name, proved herself an evil woman.

-I commissioned a researcher to try and find out about her, but it was impossible to discover anything about her identity, because her name did not appear on the birth certificate of the daughter who was later to be raped.
+I commissioned a researcher to try and find out about her, but it was impossible to discover anything, because her name did not appear on the birth certificate of the daughter who was later to be raped.
 The reports of her various children and grandchildren by various other men did not tally and it was difficult to determine the number or true lineage of these supposed descendants.

 Ana das Meias sounds much more like the mother of my mother than the timid and deeply religious wife of Cesário dos Reis, for whom Mum had little feeling.